dadoug/gneasy-genkey/Readme.md

      --no-export-pub  Do not export public key.
      --no-export-sec  Do not export secret keys.
      --no-export-sub  Do not export secret sub-keys.
+     --no-paperkey    Do not export secret keys as paperkey.
      --no-info        Do not export key summary information.
      --no-calendar    Do not export iCalendar for key expiration dates.
      --no-qr          Do not export QR-code with uid and fingerprint.